 Suzanne is the Senior Lecturer in Employment Development in the Suffolk Business School, and Course Leader for the BA (Hons) Business Management Professional – Chartered Manager Degree Apprenticeship programme.
 She completed her BA (Hons) in History, MA in Native American and Pre-Columbian Art and Architecture, and PhD in Art History and Theory at the University of Essex.

 In addition to academic teaching and research, Suzanne has worked within Employability and Careers teams, developing employer links, internships, and personal and professional development workshops for students and graduates.
-Suzanne’s research interests are in pedagogy and work-based learning for higher education, as well as the notion of performance in academic institutions and practice.
+Suzanne’s research interests are in pedagogy and work-based learning in higher education, as well as the notion of performance in organisations.

+Suzanne’s research interests include: pedagogy and work-based learning in higher education, employability, and dress and identity.
 Please contact the Press team by emailing firstname.lastname@example.org or telephone 01473 338476 or 07595 091046 (out of hours)

-Nolan, S. (2017) Embedding Employability at an Institutional Level: University of Suffolk.
-Presented at Generation TEF: Teaching in the Spotlight, HEA Annual Conference, Manchester Conference Centre, Manchester.
+Nolan, S. (2017) “Embedding Employability at an Institutional Level: University of Suffolk”, presented at Generation TEF: Teaching in the Spotlight, HEA Annual Conference, 4-6 Jul 2017, Manchester Conference Centre, Manchester

-Nolan, S. (2016) Don’t Click Away!
-Designing a VLE to Enhance Engagement and Attainment.
-Presented at Seeing Learning Differently, Abertay University, Dundee
+Nolan, S. (2016) “Don’t Click Away!
+Designing a VLE to Enhance Engagement and Attainment”, presented at “Seeing Learning Differently” Abertay University’s Teaching and Learning Enhancement Conference, Oct 19 2016, Abertay University, Dundee